nadineproject/nadine/doors/README.md

 * Add optional config attributes
   * CARD_SECRET = If set this private key is used to encode door keys before sending them off to the keymaster
-  * MAGIC_KEY = A key code that will toggle the lock for any given door
+  * LOCK_KEY = A key code that will send a lock command to a given door
+  * UNLOCK_KEY = A key code that will send a unlock command to a given door

 * Install neccessary libraries:
 `pip install flask cryptography requests`